andpor/react-native-sqlite-storage/README.md

 Please let me know your projects that use these SQLite React Native modules.
 I will list them in the reference section.
 If there are any features that you think would benefit this library please post them.

 The library had been developed for React 14 using XCode 6.
-It has been tested with React 0.18.1 and XCode 7 - it works fine out of the box without any need for tweaks or code changes.
+It has been tested with React 0.21.0 and XCode 7 - it works fine out of the box without any need for tweaks or code changes.
 For XCode 7 the only difference is that sqlite ios library name suffix is tbd instead of dylib.

 #Version History

+v2.1.4 - tested with React 0.21.0
+ 1. Expose a buld data retrieval interface from JS
+ 2. Fix JS 'strict' mode execution errors

 v2.1.3
  1. Fix the runtime error in reflection.